-Boruch was born in Russia, in the vicinity of Moscow in 1955.
-He is recalling his childhood: "From the age of four, I was involved in art, particularly in sculpture.
-For several years I was making lots of animal and human sculptures using modeling clay."
+Boruch was born in Russia, in Moscow in 1955.
+Recalling his childhood: he writes "From the age of four, I was involved in art, particularly in sculpture.
+For several years I made lots of animals and the environments they lived in using modeling clay."

-After high school, there was Moscow Civil Engineer Institute and a couple of years of military service in the Soviet Army.
-Then Boruch was working as a structural engineer in several architectural and engineering companies.
+After high school, he attended Moscow Civil Engineer Institute follow by two years of service in the Soviet Army.
+Then Boruch worked as a structural engineer in several architectural and engineering firms.

-In 1996, he and his family immigrated to the United States.
-By that time, Boruch was a father of two boys - 12 years old Greg and newborn Sasha.
-They lived in Atlanta, Georgia where he worked as a designer for an engineering company.
-In 2001, he found an engineering position in the Chicago area.
-They moved there and settled in Skokie.
+In 1996, he and his wife and two sons immigrated to the United States.
+First, they lived in Atlanta, Georgia where he worked as a designer for an engineering company.
+In 2001, he accepted an engineering position in the Chicago area and they moved there, settling in suburban Skokie.

-In the summer of 2002, Boruch found Evanston Art Center and enrolled in Sheila Ottinger’s class of figurative sculpture.
-He is saying "I was missing sculpting my whole life and it was just the right place for me."
-From that time to the present, he am frequently in the sculpture studio in EAC.
+In the summer of 2002, Boruch found Evanston Art Center and enrolled in Sheila Oettinger’s class Figurative Sculpture.
+He says, "I was missing sculpting my whole life and it was just the right place for me."
+From that time to the present he is frequently in the sculpture studio.

-Boruch does primarily realistic sculptures - as he said "I love portraits and enjoying the beauty of the human body as well.
+Boruch does primarily realistic sculptures, "I love portraits and enjoy the beauty of the human body as well.
 Sometimes my enjoyment takes me further, and my realistic line transforms into a new way."

-Summer of 2006, Boruch was working as facilitator (sculpture class) with special needs children at Little City Foundation.
-At the fall Boruch started to work with adult artists and it was a beginning of sculpture studio in campus.
-He has an experience working with seniors at Presbyterian Homes (Evanston) and at North Shore Senior Center (Northfield).
-Boruch loves clay and he feels it as his main medium, so Boruch's private sculpture class is “Clay Class” for children and adults.
+In the summer of 2006, Boruch worked as facilitator in a sculpture class for special needs children at Little City Foundation.
+In that fall Boruch started to work with adult artists, and it was the beginning of a sculpture studio on their campus.
+He has also had experience working with seniors at Presbyterian Homes in Evanston and at North Shore Senior Center in Northfield.
+Boruch loves clay and he considers it his main medium.

-Boruch Lev was displayed in numerous local and some international exhibitions.
+Boruch's Lev work has been exhibited in numerous local and international exhibitions.
 The latest are:

-6th Beijing Art Biennale 2015, China; “Clay Ground”, two sculptors show at the Chicago Cultural Center, 2016; "Nude Winter", two-artist exhibit at Palette and Chisel Academy of Art, Chicago, 2017.
+6th Beijing Art Biennale 2015, China; “Clay Ground”, a two sculptor show at the Chicago Cultural Center, 2016; "Nude Winter", a two-artist exhibit at Palette and Chisel Academy of Art, Chicago, 2017.